jkaashoek/radar/DESIGN.md

 If there are previous messages from public chatting, the 10 most recent messages are shown by looking in the database of messages when the user navigates to the chats page.
-Users have the option of viewing the entire transcript, but the entire conversation is not shown because conversations are often long.
+The entire conversation is not shown because conversations are often long.

 Messages are timestamped on the server, instead of user's browser, so there is a consistent time (the server's) across all messages.